fromSA/HTM-haskell/notes.md

 # TODO Code
 - The columns depend on the moving average when being initilized.
 This should something the HTM algorithm should deside.

--- [ ] Allow saving and loading the model.
+-- [ ] Convert FeedForwardSynapse to ProximalSynapse and Synapses to DistalSynapse -- [ ] Allow saving and loading the model.
 -- [ ] TODO fix this, it is ugly! getting random cell in HTM.Region.Utils -- [ ] TODO double check that no duplicates occure in randIndecies in Region.Utils